 is the conditional mean function or the true regression function.

-In contrast to batch learning where all the data is available at once, stream samples are usually revealed to the researchers continuously.
-For the sake of storage and computing, it is more common to treat large data sets as a data stream and apply online methods.
-The estimates need to be frequently updated whenever new samples arrive.
-For simplicity, we set the initial estimate to the zero function without loss of generality.
-When a new sample $(X_{i+1},Y_{i+1})\sim P(X,Y)$ arrives, the algorithm uses this new piece of information to update the current estimate, denoted as $\hat f_{i}$, to a new estimate $\hat f_{i+1}$.
+In contrast to batch learning, where all the data is available at once, streaming samples are usually revealed to the researchers continuously.
+For computational convenience, it is also increasingly more common to treat large data sets as a data stream and apply online methods by incrementally processing the samples.
+In both cases, the estimates need to be frequently updated whenever new samples arrive.
+When a new sample $(X_{i+1},Y_{i+1})\sim P(X,Y)$ arrives, the algorithm uses this new piece of information to update the current estimate $\hat f_{i}$ to a new estimate $\hat f_{i+1}$.
 One may convert any batch estimator to an online one by storing all the past data and refitting the whole model repeatedly.
 But this is often computationally infeasible.
 For example, fitting a kernel ridge regression estimator using $i$ samples (by matrix inversion) requires $i^3$-order computation.
 This would result in a cumulative $n^4$ computation to process $n$ samples in an online fashion.
-Moreover, batch estimators often need to load the whole data set into the memory, causing significant storage costs, whereas genuine online algorithms only need to load a small portion of data and have a much lower memory footprint.
+Moreover, batch estimators often need to load the whole data set into memory, causing significant storage costs, whereas genuine online algorithms operate incrementally and maintain a much smaller memory footprint.